azmataliakbar/Async-Await-Promise-Resolved-Rejected-Pending/README.md

 <br>
 # Please check and test and guide for more improvement
 <br>
-async_await with promise ( resolved, , pending, reject )
+async_await with promise ( resolved, pending, rejected )
 <br>
 # Assignment Teacher: Fahad Khan
 <br>